fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
-### Lgt function (lexical greater)
+### Lgt function (lexical greater than)

-Lexically compare the order of two character sequences being greater.
+Lexically compare the order of two character sequences being greater than.

 #### Description